 Again, the height dimensions of the drawer were dictated by the height of the bed minus the box height.
 Leaving the front face of the drawers to be ~ 19 ½”x 9”.
 The total depth of the drawers we wanted to be 15″, so that we would have 65″ of space for the bikes underneath the bed.
 So based on these requirements, the drawers themselves were 18 ½”x 14 ½” x 8” (WxDxH).

-We needed something to attached the drawer rails to so we enclosed the area where the drawers would be and put another board down the middle that would separate the 2 columns of drawers, providing attachment points for the drawer rails.
+We needed something to attach the drawer rails to so we enclosed the area where the drawers would be and put another board down the middle that would separate the 2 columns of drawers, providing attachment points for the drawer rails.
 (Sorry, it’s just easier for me to show via pictures.)

 For the slides, we used 14″ Soft Close Ball Bearing Full Extension Drawer Slides from Home Depot.
 These were then attached to the ½” birch side panels that were put in to surround the drawers and the one placed in the middle.
 Again, Jakob spent hours leveling these – I don’t have the patience.